 What kind of food and how much did you feed your ducks and ducklings?

+Who normally looks after the ducks in the morning?

+Who normally looks after the ducks in the middle of the day?

+Who normally looks after the ducks at the end of the day, making sure they are locked away safely?

 Note all the stories/answers on a big chart in front of the group.
 Here is the chart we use:

 Teaching Notes

 The chart will give you and the participants a good idea of what has happened to the ducks and how good or bad the various farmers are at looking after their ducks.
 With this chart and the information you got from visiting and talking with the individual farmers on the first day of this course, you should have a good idea of what has happened to the ducks since the first course.

+Remember to discuss with the farmers who is doing the work of looking after the ducks.
+It is important that not all the work is handed on to the women in the community.

 Education tip – Active learning